lbruand/cql2plantuml/README.md

 Derivative work warning
 =======================

 This work includes classes (CQL AST Parser) originally written by Tamer AbdulRadi distributed under the Apache Licence 2.0 at (https://github.com/schemasafe/troy).
-These classes where then modified.
+These classes were then modified.